Skip to main content

 For a typical 200,000 sqft warehouse with 1 MW PV install: capex £750,000, annual savings £180,000, simple payback 4.2 years, EPC uplift 8–14 points (typically D to B).
 This compares favourably with alternative MEES compliance interventions.
 LED lighting upgrade across the same building: capex £80,000, annual savings £35,000, payback 2.3 years, EPC uplift 2–4 points (typically D to D+ or C-).
 Roof insulation upgrade: capex £150,000, annual savings £18,000, payback 8 years, EPC uplift 3–5 points.
 Solar PV is the dominant intervention for warehouse stock both on cost-per-EPC-point and on absolute cost reduction.

-For landlords planning portfolio MEES compliance across multiple sites, solar PV delivers additional advantages: standardised system designs across the portfolio, single PPA or asset finance facility, and consolidated monitoring producing portfolio-level EPC compliance evidence.
-We have delivered MEES-driven solar rollouts of 5–15 sites for institutional REIT landlords.
+For landlords planning portfolio EPC improvement across multiple sites, solar PV delivers additional advantages: standardised system designs across the portfolio, single PPA or asset finance facility, and consolidated monitoring producing portfolio-level EPC compliance evidence.

 EPC reassessment and certification process